sander-aaron/portfolio/_work/smith-school-business.md

 </div>
 <div class="max-length gutter">
   <h4>Templates</h4>
-  <p>I was tasked with restyling the templates that professors use to build their sites and holds all the information for their for their courses.
+  <p>I was tasked with restyling the templates that professors use to build their sites and holds all the information for their courses.
 D2L had built most of the templates but they had the D2L styling.</p>
   <p>While updating their templates, I learned how to style around other people's work while making sure not to break things and if things broke, being able to fix them.
 The JavaScript was not too hard to work around, being able to keep track of how it worked was a great skill to learn.
 Below is a video showing off the new styling of the template as well as the interaction with all of the features.</p>
   <p>Not shown are a few simpler templates that are used for longer chunks of text or beginning explanations to a new module.</p>
 </div>